-With regards to teshuvah – returning to G‑d, atoning for past misdeeds – the common notion is that it wholly consists of tears and intense remorse.
+With regards to teshuvah – returning to G‑d – the common notion is that it wholly consists of tears and intense remorse.
 After all, if one really feels bad for a wrongdoing, it is only natural to cry.

 Let me tell you a story.
 Before entering a private audience with the Rebbe, Rabbi Menachem Mendel Schneerson, of righteous memory, it was customary to write a note wherein one would detail all that he or she wanted to discuss in the audience, as well as anything for which he or she wanted a blessing.